 You need a quick-fix for your hair and there's hardly time to visit the salon.
 The important event you are attending begins in a few hours and you need to infuse new life to your hair.

-At a time like this what you really need is pre-taped hair extensions (also called tape-in) that will instantly add length, volume and streaks of colour to your hair.
+At a time like this what you really need is pre-taped hair extensions (also called tape-in) that will instantly add length, volume, and streaks of colour to your hair.

-You will find a few varieties of hair extensions that are available on the market, but if you are looking for something you can fix all by yourself, and in record time, one of the simplest to apply is tape extensions.
+You will find a few varieties of hair extensions available on the market, but if you are looking for something you can fix all by yourself, and in record time, one of the simplest to apply is tape extensions.

 Tape-In Hair Extensions